 Convert Bar to Megapascal (bar to MPa)

-Bar (bar) and Megapascal (MPa) are both units of length.
+Bar (bar) and Megapascal (MPa) are both units of pressure.
 With the conversion form below, you can effortlessly and accurately convert bar to megapascal.
-This free online calculator tool makes it simple and easy to perform the conversion from bar to MPa.
+This free online calculator tool makes it simple and easy to perform the conversion from bar unit to the MPa unit.

 bar